Interaction Graphs: Exponentials: Soundness for behaviours

-In a similar way, the proof of distributivity relies on the property that $\cond{A+B}\subset\cond{A\with B}$ which is satisfied for behaviors but not in general.
-It is therefore necessary to restrict to pre-sequents that contain at least one behavior in order to interpret the $\with$ rule.
+In a similar way, the proof of distributivity relies on the property that $\cond{A+B}\subset\cond{A\with B}$ which is satisfied for behaviours but not in general.
+It is therefore necessary to restrict to pre-sequents that contain at least one behaviour in order to interpret the $\with$ rule.
 Indeed, we can think of a pre-sequent $\Delta\pdash \Gamma;\Theta$ as the conduct\footnote{This will actually be the exact definition of its interpretation.}